Zeqqqe/Zoidberg/README.md

 Run Zoidberg.exe by double-clicking or from a terminal.

 To run from any terminal location, right-click **System Path.bat** in the app folder and run as administrator.

+## Dependencies (Python Libraries):

+Pillow (PIL): For image loading and manipulation - How To Install: Run "pip install Pillow" In Command Prompt.
+(Without Quotes)